canastro/portal-scroller/README.md

 TODO:
  1. Interactivity restart
- 2. Gap sizes... hero seems to float for a while
  3. Limit multiple jumps in the air
  4. Limit hero speed
  5. Mouse interaction on canvas
  6. Draw Line in the direction of the mouse till collision
- 7. Don't allow to go move to the left when at beggining of the map
+ 7. Don't allow to go move to the left when at begining of the map

 --------------